MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/siem-server-integration.md

 ms.custom:
  - Ent_Solutions
  - SIEM
-description: "Summary: Read this article to get an overview of SIEM server integration with Microsoft 365."
+description: "Read this article to get an overview of SIEM server integration with Microsoft 365."
 ---

 # SIEM server integration with Microsoft 365 services and applications

 ## Overview

 If your organization is using a Security Information and Event Management (SIEM) server, or if you are planning to get a SIEM server soon, you might be wondering how that'll integrate with your Microsoft 365, including Office 365 E5.
+This article provides a list of resources you can use to set up SIEM server integration with Microsoft 365 services and applications.

+> [!TIP]
+> If you don't have a SIEM server yet but are exploring your options, consider [Microsoft Azure Sentinel](https://docs.microsoft.com/azure/sentinel/overview).

+## Do I need a SIEM server?

-Whether you need a SIEM server depends on many factors, such as your organization's security requirements.
-Microsoft 365 offers a variety of security features; however, if your organization has content and applications on premises and in the cloud (as in the case of a hybrid cloud deployment), you might consider adding a SIEM server for extra protection.
-Or, if your organization has particularly stringent security requirements you must meet, you might consider adding a SIEM server to your environment.
+Whether you need a SIEM server depends on many factors, such as your organization's security requirements and where your data resides.
+Microsoft 365 offers a wide variety of security features that meet many organizations' security needs without additional servers, such as a SIEM server.
+Here are some example scenarios where organizations use SIEM servers:
+- Fabrikam has content and applications both on premises and in the cloud (Fabrikam has a hybrid cloud deployment), ), you might consider implementing a SIEM server for extra protection.
+- Or, if your organization has particularly stringent security requirements you must meet, you might consider adding a SIEM server to your environment.

 ## SIEM server integration Microsoft 365

 A SIEM server can receive data from a wide variety of Microsoft 365 services and applications.
-The following table lists several Microsoft 365 services and applications along with SIEM server inputs and where to go to learn more about SIEM server integration.
+The following table lists several Microsoft 365 services and applications along with SIEM server inputs, and where to go to learn more about SIEM server integration.

 | Microsoft 365 Service or Application | SIEM server inputs | Resources to learn more |
 | --- | --- | --- |